 It’s surprising how many organizations are still asking themselves questions about the concept of a learning management system (LMS).
 What does LMS stand for in education?
 What does LMS stand for in business?
 Whether you’re a corporation or a school, a learning management system is a software application that helps you organize, deliver, and track data about your eLearning efforts.
-How do you define LMS in your organization?
+But how can you define LMS for your organization?

-If your company or school is growing and you’re finding that you need to offer an increasing amount of learning and training programs to your employees, it may well be time to more adequately define LMS within the unique context of your organization.
+If your company or school is growing and you’re finding that you need to offer an increasing amount of learning and training programs to your employees or students, it may well be time to more adequately define LMS within the unique context of your organization.
 Knowing where your students’ or employees’ needs lie will help you to provide better quality material within the context of your organization.
 Improved quality equates to improved performance.

 If you want to really define LMS in a robust way for your company, please read our seven-part series on How to Implement an LMS.
 It lays out in a logical sequence everything you should do to ensure you make the right choice of an LMS that will meet your needs: